daveshap/DavidShapiroBlog/docs/_posts/2020-10-06-enumerate-esxlunpaths.md

 title: "My Enumerate-EsxLunPaths function"
 date: 2020-10-06
 description: Get-ScsiLun is slow, this way is much faster!
-categories: [VMware, ESXi, Storage, PowerCLI, PowerShell]
+categories: [VMware, ESXi, Storage, PowerCLI, PowerShell, KB]
 ---

 # The fastest way to get all LUN paths in vSphere